Novel coronavirus sparks massive US stock market losses as cases spread worldwide - Local News 8

 The Dow dropped 1,191 points on Thursday, in its worst one-day point drop in history, while the S&P 500 posted its worst day since 2011.
 Stocks are on track for their worst week since the 2008 financial crisis.

 Markets in Asia and elsewhere have also suffered, as fears of a global pandemic have continued to grow.
-New cases of the virus were confirmed in Spain, France and the UAE overnight, as outbreaks in South Korea, Italy and Iran continued to worsen.
+First cases of the virus were confirmed in New Zealand, Belarus and Lithuania on Friday, as outbreaks in South Korea, Italy and Iran continued to worsen.

 In the US, opposition lawmakers criticized President Donald Trump’s handling of the crisis and raised concerns over his placing of Vice President Mike Pence in charge of the response, pointing to Pence’s track record as Indiana governor during an HIV epidemic.